 - I recommend that you use a UTM tracking code attached to your web address.
-This allows you to view/attribute visits from your Google My Business page directly in your Google Analytics:
+This allows you to view/attribute visits from your Google Business Profile directly in your Google Analytics:

 - You can also use UTM tracking in other areas that may be offered depending on the type of business - reservations, appointments, orders, etc.